-The information symbol indicates a tip.
+The information symbol indicates a ${f tip}$ .

-A tip provides additional or supplementary information.
+A tip provides important additional or supplementary information.

-This symbol prompts you to follow the safety precautions of your machine tool builder.
+This symbol prompts you to follow the safety precautions of your machine manufacturer.
 This symbol also indicates machine-dependent functions.
 Possible hazards for the operator and the machine are described in the machine manual.

-The book symbol represents a cross reference to external documentation, e.g. the documentation of your machine tool builder or other supplier.
+The book symbol indicates a cross reference.

+A cross reference leads to external documentation for example the documentation of your machine manufacturer or other supplier.